-The Ph.D. with specialization in Computational Science and Engineering (CSE) is an interdisciplinary program which focuses on computationally oriented research.
+The Ph.D. with a concentration in Computational Science and Engineering (CSE) is an interdisciplinary program which focuses on computationally oriented research.
 All Ph.D. degree requirements apply PLUS the following additional requirements.

 - Students must take 12 credit hours of coursework relevant to their CSE research areas, selected with the approval of their advisor, from one or more departments outside Computer Science.

 - CSE 500-level courses may be used to satisfy the advanced coursework (500-level) requirement.

 - The Ph.D. thesis must deal with some aspect of CSE.

 - The doctoral committee should include a faculty member from outside computer science whose interests are relevant to the student's research.